Ashley Haywood is an emerging writer, researcher and poet

 As an emerging critic, she has reviewed contemporary Australian poetry and art for Rochford Street Review and Mascara Literary Review.
 She is an Associate Editor at the Australian literary journal Rochford Street Review.

-Ashley belongs to the Lost Generations, following the Stolen Generations, of Indigenous peoples in Australia.
+Ashley was born on Eora, but belongs to the Lost Generations, following the Stolen Generations, of Indigenous peoples in Australia.

 If you'd like to see my CV, which includes some awards and other kinds of recognition in both the arts and sciences, you can find that here (or tile link below).